yangwengithub/kotlin-web-site-cn/pages/docs/reference/set-operations.md

 type: doc
 layout: reference
 category: "Collections"
-title: "Set Specific Operations"
+title: "Set 相关操作"
 ---

-# Set Specific Operations
+# Set 相关操作

 The Kotlin collections package contains extension functions for popular operations on sets: finding intersections, merging, or subtracting collections from each other.